lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_ControlStr_for.md

 The output is the `n`th character in that variable, i.e. `"carbon"` or `"nutrients"`.
 What we want, though, is the value of the variable that has that name.
 To do that, we use the `get` function, which searches for an object with the name specified by the `x` argument.
 This allows you to pass a list of names of variables to other functions.

 #### Challenge {#challengeforloop}
-1. Write a for loop that steps through a numeric vector and prints a number that is 4 times the number of the changing variable.
+1. Write a for loop that steps through a numeric vector and prints a number that is 4 times the number of the numeric vector.

 2. The code within the brackets `{ }` of a for loop does not necessarily have to refer to the values in the controlling vector!
-Write a for loop that loops through 10 times, and each time, adds 1 to a given variable (*not* specified in the controlling vector) and then prints the value of that variable.
+The controlling vector can be there just to determine the number of times to go through the loop.
+Write a for loop that loops through 10 times, and each time, adds 1 to a given variable (specified *before* the for loop) and then prints the value of that variable.
+(I.e, the variable should increase in value with each loop.)

 3. Write a for loop that goes through the rows of the `trees` data frame and prints the value of `Count` if the `Species` is `Acer rubrum`.
+In this case, the for loop should be used to indicate which row of `trees` (or, which element of a variable within `trees`), to examine.

 4. Write a for loop that goes through the `nutrients` data frame and prints the value of each `Nitrite` observation plus 1.
+As above, the for loop effectively indicates which row to examine.
-    + Next, create a vector called `nitrite_plus`, and modify your for loop to add the "Nitrite plus 1" values to the end of this vector.
+    + Next, create an empty vector called `nitrite_plus`.
+(You can do this with `c()`.)
+Then, modify your for loop so that it adds each "Nitrite plus 1" value to the end of this vector.

 #### Bonus challenge

-5. Write a for loop that goes through the `nutrients` data and prints out whether or not dissolved inorganic nitrogen (the sum of nitrate, ammonium, and nitrite) is greater than 12.
+5. Write a for loop that goes through the `nutrients` data by row and prints out the result of a conditional statement testing whether or not dissolved inorganic nitrogen (the sum of nitrate, ammonium, and nitrite) is greater than 12.
 Use the `dplyr` function `slice`, which lets you select rows of a data frame by their order.
+(Try `slice(nutrients, 2)` with several numeric values, and look at the help file for `slice` for more information on this function.)

 <br>
 <hr>